swiftlang/swift-evolution/proposals/0187-introduce-filtermap.md

 - `mapSome(_:) `
   Reads more like «map some elements of the sequence, but not the others» rather than «process only the ones that produce an Optional.some»
-- `filterMap(_:)`
-   Does not really follow the naming guidelines and doesn’t seem to be common enough to be considered a term of art.